AtnafA/Big-Data-Portal-Platform/README.md

 Data Access Module is used to Overlay and Overview meta data of Big data as well as used to dowload dataset:
 The potential user can loged into the platform to access the dataset.
 Accordingly, the user hover over the icon on the map to see the projects name.
 Then he/she can overview the meta data or datasets profile by clicking over the icon.
 For example, when the user hover over the icon "IR_11", it popups the project's name "Tendaho differnt types of Project all in one" (figure below).
-Then, when the user clicks over the icon, it displays peoject's meta data.
+Then, when the user clicks over the icon, it displays project's meta data.

 ![Overlay_access](https://github.com/AtnafA/Big-Data-Portal-Platform/assets/32127258/874a3118-ad84-490a-80ca-97d06908db2c)